 Teaching

-I teach Strategic Cost Analysis and Performance Measurement (otherwise known as managerial accounting).
-I will next offer the course in Mod II 2022 for the full-time MBA program.
-Please e-mail me if you have any questions about the course.
+I teach two courses: Strategic Cost Analysis and Performance Measurement (otherwise known as managerial accounting) in the full-time MBA program, and Financial and Managerial Accounting in the MSM program.
+Please e-mail me if you have any questions about these courses.

 Course description